 During root canal treatment, the dentist cleans and removes the bacteria from the inner part of your tooth, then he shapes the root canals and fills it.
 He then proceeds to cover the space using a seal made of rubber.
 Application of antibiotic drugs during treatment is a possibility if your dentist deems it fit to stall the spread of the infection.
 In some cases when the infection has spread and there is an extensive damage and also, a lot of bones or tissues are either missing or misplaced, then the tooth is removed.
 Also, If the abscessed tooth is a wisdom tooth then most likely, your dentist would extract it all together.
 Your 24 Hour emergency dentist near me can, however, use other methods of tooth restoration such as fixing crowns to restore the full function and appearance of your tooth.

 In infants, one of the best solution for an abscessed tooth would be the total removable of the tooth.
 This is more expedient in the case when the infection has become critical and it is difficult to take out just the infection.

 When a tooth infection in the form of the abscess is left untreated, it can result in more serious medical complications.
 An example of such is Ludwig Angina which is a cellulitis.
 Ludwig Angina is the swelling of the mandibles bilaterally and is a very serious medical condition as it can lead to one being hospitalized and placed on IV antibiotics treatment.

-If you suspect you have a tooth infection, please do not hesitate to visit your dentist for diagnosis and treatment.
+If you suspect you have a tooth infection, please do not hesitate to visit your emergency dentist office near me for diagnosis and treatment.
 An early visit to the dentist just might get to save your teeth.
 Even if you don’t have a tooth infection, it is still advisable to visit a dentist for regular checkups to boost oral health generally and also to prevent an abscess from happening any time soon or ever.